 Launch Terminal and enter the following command:

-sudo apt-get realm
+Sudo apt-get realm

-After ‘realmd’ installs efficaciously, enter the next command to join the domain: realm be part of a domain.
-Ted –user username Enter the account’s password with permissions to join devices to the domain and press the enter key.
+After ‘realm’ installs efficaciously, enter the next command to join the domain: realm be part of a domain.
+Ted –user username Enter the account’s password with permission to join devices to the domain and press the enter key.
 If the dependencies are not currently loaded onto the Linux host, the binding system will trigger them to be installed robotically.
 Joining RHEL-primarily based distros to Active Directory Launch Terminal and input the subsequent command:

-yum, install sssd realmd oddjob oddjob-mkhomedir adult samba-commonplace samba-commonplace-equipment krb5-pc OpenLDAP-clients policycoreutils-python -y Once the dependencies install efficiently, input the subsequent command to join the domain: realm be a part of the domain.
+Yum, install sssd realmd oddjob oddjob-mkhomedir adult samba-commonplace samba-commonplace-equipment krb5-pc OpenLDAP-clients policycoreutils-python -y Once the dependencies install efficiently, input the subsequent command to join the domain: realm be a part of the domain.
 Ted –user=username After authentication occurs for the primary time, Linux will robotically create the /etc/sssd/said.
 Conf and /and many others/krb.Conf documents, as well as the /and so forth/krb5.Keytab controls how the system will connect to and talk with Kerberos (the authentication protocol utilized by Microsoft’s Active Directory).

-Confirm domain (realm) joined successfully
+Confirm domain (realm) joined successfully.

-At Terminal, enter the following command for a listing of the domain, together with configuration records set:
+At Terminal, enter the following command for a listing of the domain, together with the configuration records set:

 realm list